Poordeveloper/ion-sticky/README.md

 # ion-sticky
 ***Super simple to use***

 Just add ion-sticky to ion-content, it will detect dividers and make the active one sticky.
+Not support collection-repeat.

 ## Demo